blacktop/ipsw/www/docs/guides/decompiler.md

 ```

 :::info note
-If you don't supply a `--dec-model` `ipsw` will query the llm provider and present you with a list off all available models to choose from.
+If you don't supply a `--dec-model` `ipsw` will query the llm provider and present you with a list of all available models to choose from.
 :::

 :::info note